Adopted by the Board of the Foundation for Baltic and East European Studies on 27 September 2018

 Who is covered

-The Foundation’s Conflict of interest rules apply to members of the Board, the research delegation and the investment committee; employees; and external experts and consultants engaged by the Foundation.
+The Foundation’s Conflict of interest rules apply to members of the Board, the research committee and the investment committee; employees; and external experts and consultants engaged by the Foundation.

 A member has a Conflict of interest if the matter concerns, or its outcome may be expected to entail particular benefit or harm to, the member or anyone closely related to or connected with the same, or if otherwise there is any special circumstance that may cause the member’s impartiality in the matter to be called into question.